 Alpha lipoic acid is helpful in diabetes, particularly for those with diabetic neuropathy and nephropathy.
 Oxidative stress plays a central role in the cause and progression of late microangiopathic (small vessel) complications in diabetes mellitus.
-Treatment of diabetic patients with the antioxidant lipoic acid reduce oxidative stress and urinary albumin excretion, and slows the progression of endothelial cell damage.
-Alpha lipoic acid may also may tissues more sensitive to insulin.
+Treatment of diabetic patients with the antioxidant lipoic acid reduces oxidative stress and urinary albumin excretion, and slows the progression of endothelial cell damage.
+Alpha lipoic acid may also make tissues more sensitive to insulin.

-In this study completed at the University of Heidelberg in Germany, the effect of alpha lipoic acid on the progression of kidney cell damage and the course of diabetic nephropathy was evaluated in 84 patients with diabetes over 18 months.
+In this study completed at the University of Heidelberg in Germany, the effect of alpha lipoic acid on the progression of kidney cell damage and the course of diabetic nephropathy was evaluated in 84 patients with diabetes.
 Forty-nine patients had no antioxidant treatment and served as a control group.
 Thirty-five patients were treated with 600 mg alpha-lipoic acid per day.
 After 18 months of follow up, those on lipoic acid had a slower progression of the disease than the control group as shown by a decrease in the amount of protein lost in urine.
 Previous studies have shown that alpha lipoic acid may be helpful for diabetic neuropathy, the loss of sensation often first noticed in feet.
 Laboratory studies have also indicated that lipoic acid reverses the age-associated decline in the proper functioning of mitochondria.
 Mitochondria are enclosures located within each cell.
 They are primarily responsible for energy production.